Fazly Mazlan

-Muhammad Fazly bin Mazlan (born 22 December 1993) is a Malaysian professional footballer who plays for Malaysia Super League club Selangor.
+Muhammad Fazly bin Mazlan (born 22 December 1993) is a Malaysian professional footballer who plays as a for Malaysia Super League club Penang.
 He also represents the Malaysia national team.
 He has played in a multitude of roles, right and left wing, but has since blossomed as a left-back.

 Club career

 Early career

 Born in Klang and grew up in Muar, Mazlan began his career with MP Muar, his local club in Muar, before joining the youth setup of Johor State Football Association at age 17.

 Johor and Johor Darul Ta'zim

 Mazlan started out in Johor's youth system, playing for the under 17 and under 19 teams, before being promoted to the Johor first team in 2011 season.
 He was named for Johor Darul Ta'zim squad on 23 December 2013, where he was assigned the shirt number 33 and later 42.
 He made his debut in a Malaysian Super League against Perak on 18 January 2014 and scored his first professional goal for Johor Darul Takzim F.c on 25 March 2014.

 He made his AFC Cup 2015 debut against South China AA on 9 March 2010.

 He also became one of three Johor Darul Ta'zim's youngest ever player in a competitive fixture in AFC Cup 2015.

 In 2016, he was assigned the shirt number 15.